tplatt37/PyWeather-Demo/README.md

 ./uninstall.sh
 ```

-You should DELETE the PyWeather-Demo repository you created.
+You should DELETE the PyWeather-Demo CodeCommit repository you created.

 Finally, manually delete the SecretsManager secret (or leave it for next time)